 In 1994, SEI branched out beyond soccer, and the Great Atlantic Lacrosse Company was formed.
 A year later, the first lacrosse catalog went out to 17,000 players.
 That same year SEI took notice of an emerging computer network called the Worldwide Web and bought the URLs SOCCER.COM and LACROSSE.COM.

-In 2005, SEI merged with a multi-sport company based in Birmingham, Alabama, called 365, Inc. Owned by Bernard Frei, 365 added a strong rugby business to the SEI line-up.
-Bernard now acts as Managing Director of the overall company.
+In 2005, SEI merged with a multi-sport company based in Birmingham, Alabama, called 365, Inc. adding a strong rugby business to the SEI line-up.
 In 2006, SEI built a new warehouse in Mebane, North Carolina, to accommodate the growing business and prepare for the 2006 World Cup.

 In 1984, the company had three full-time employees.
 Today there are more than 400 full-time staffers and over 300 part-time and seasonal workers.
 That first Eurosport catalog boasted a mailing list of 6,000.
 Today over a million soccer, lacrosse, and rugby players and fans receive a catalog each month, and over 60,000 items are sold through SEI’s websites and catalogs.
 Yet, almost three decades later, SEI is still a family-owned business with Mike and Brendan at the helm.
 And SEI continues to be a team united by an unwavering dedication to service and a passion for soccer, lacrosse and rugby.